freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### April 8, 2021
+1. Learn Python's Django web development framework by building your own ecommerce website.
+You'll also learn the popular Vue.js front end library.
+If you know a little Python and JavaScript, and want to start applying your skills with a bigger project, this is the course for you.
+You'll learn about web servers, authentication, shopping carts, and more.
+Detailed codebases included.
+(3 hour YouTube course): https://www.freecodecamp.org/news/create-an-e-commerce-site-with-django-and-vue/

+2. scikit-learn is a powerful Python library for machine learning algorithms.
+This beginner-friendly crash course will teach you how to build models using scikit-learn's metrics, meta estimators, and data pre-processors.
+Learn some of the tools and techniques that professional data scientists use in the field.
+(2 hour YouTube course): https://www.freecodecamp.org/news/learn-scikit-learn/

+3. A Buffer Overflow attack is where an attacker writes too much data to a single memory location on a computer, allowing them to then send commands to other parts of the computer's memory.
+This simple attack is behind some of the biggest hacks in history.
+Here's a detailed explanation of how it works and how you can defend against it.
+(9 minute read): https://www.freecodecamp.org/news/buffer-overflow-attacks/

+4. You may have heard the term PWA before.
+It stands for Progressive Web App.
+And it's a way to make websites feel more like native Android and iOS apps without users needing to download an app from an app store.
+Starbucks, Spotify, and other companies use PWAs to improve their mobile user experience.
+This tutorial will explain how PWAs work, and show you some of their key benefits.
+(10 minute read): https://www.freecodecamp.org/news/what-are-progressive-web-apps/

+5. Dave has taught web development for nearly a decade.
+Here are the 5 most common mistakes he sees beginner web developers make, and how you can avoid them.
+(7 minute read): https://www.freecodecamp.org/news/common-mistakes-beginning-web-development-students-make/

+Quote of the Week: *"Get in over your head as often and as joyfully as possible."* – Alexander Isley, Designer and American Institute of Graphic Arts medalist

 ### April 1, 2021
 1. Node.js is a popular JavaScript tool for coding the back end of websites and mobile apps.
 Lots of big companies use Node in production: Netflix, LinkedIn – even NASA uses Node.
 In this course, you'll learn asynchronous programming and how to use event emitters, data streams, middleware, Postman, and a ton of API routing best practices.
 (8 hour YouTube course): https://www.freecodecamp.org/news/free-8-hour-node-express-course/